-- Airway wall thickening
+- airway wall thickening

-- Increased mucous glands and mucus production
+- increased mucous glands and mucus production

-- Increased blood supply in the airways
+- increased blood supply in the airways

-At the hospital, you may be given oxygen through a face mask or nasal tube, beta-agonist medication via a nebulizer, or a dose of whatever steroid you are currently taking.
-Most likely, you'll be monitored for a few hours to ensure your full recovery.
-In severe cases, a breathing tube may be inserted into your airway to pump oxygen into your lungs until your asthma symptoms are under control.
+At the hospital, you may be given oxygen through a face mask or nasal tube.
+You may require a fast-acting medication or a dose of steroids.
+You will be monitored for a few hours until you are stable.
+In severe cases, a breathing tube may be inserted into your airway to maintain airflow into your lungs until your asthma symptoms are under control.